-- matrix_data includes general information about matrix and process grid, such as the communication context, the size of the global matrix, the size of the portion of matrix stored on the current process, and so on.
-Specified as: an allocatable integer array of dimension psb_mdata_size.
+- indxmap A polymorphic variable of a type that is any extension of the indx_map type described above.

 - halo_index A list of the halo and boundary elements for the current process to be exchanged with other processes; for each processes with which it is necessary to communicate:

 - 1. Process identifier;

 - 2. Number of points to be received;

 - 3. Indices of points to be received;

 - 4. Number of points to be sent;

 - 5. Indices of points to be sent;